mvvvv/StereoKit-rust/README.md

 ### Use your own event manager (PC only - see gradle templates for an android build)
 The demos above, are using [winit](https://github.com/rust-windowing/winit) as an event manager and interface with the OS.
 If you want to use your own loop and event manager, have a look to [manual.rs](https://github.com/mvvvv/StereoKit-rust/blob/master/examples/manual.rs).
-This is the shortest way to launch your first PCVR/PCMR program[^1]: `cargo run --features no-event-loop --example manual`
+This is the shortest way to launch your first PC VR/MR program[^1]: `cargo run --features no-event-loop --example manual` (using Wayland on Linux may require to unset temporarily the DISPLAY variable: `DISPLAY= cargo run  --features no-event-loop  --example manual`).

 ## Templates to create your own project:
-There is 3 templates used to build android versions (they can also create a PCVR executable).
+There is 3 templates used to build android versions (they can also create a PC VR/MR executable).
 The default choice, branch `main`, will use cargo-apk (like demos above).
 The branch `gradle` will let you use gradle with winit.
 Then the branch `gradle-no-event-loop` will use gradle without winit.
 * `git clone -b $branch https://github.com/mvvvv/stereokit-template/`
 * In Cargo.toml, change the dependency path to the local path of StereoKit-rust (uncomment the local path and comment the crates.io path).
 * If you don't clone the template project in the same directory than the StereoKit-rust project, you'll have to modify the path of the Stereokit-rust dependency.